hexaxsoftwares/houx.js/README.md

 Pixel provides you an efficient way of encapsulating templates logic into your Pixel template without using the default javascript multline string interpolation system.

 You can iterpolate state instances into the template by using the double curly braces, `{{ count }}`.
-Data values exposed through the model option can directly be referenced from inside the mustache tags,.
+Data values exposed through the model option can directly be referenced from inside the mustache tags expression text.

 e.g.
 ```javascript